bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 }
 ```

-Additionally, links and images inside markdown and HTML files will be further inlined, converted to `Upload` objects, and replaced with a link to the file:
+When inlining content, links and images inside markdown and HTML files will be further inlined, converted to `Upload` objects, and replaced with a link to the file:

 ```md
 ## Title